littlepunks/autohome/README.md

 # To Do

 ## General
-- Look at test.html for new way to do graphs.
-Need to save data in memory and send to client when asked.
+- [PI] Move /var/log to RAM to reduce load on SD (refer https://mcuoneclipse.com/2019/04/01/log2ram-extending-sd-card-lifetime-for-raspberry-pi-lorawan-gateway/) or use SSD
 - For each control have optional and default settings, especially related to visuals and alerting.
 () = optional
 {} = default